ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-depends">`depends: [ <filtered-package-formula> ... ]`</a>:
   the package dependencies.
 This describes the requirements on other packages for this package to be built and installed.
-It contains a list of package formulas, understood as a conjunction.
+It contains a list of filtered package formulas, understood as a conjunction.

     The filtered package formula can access the global and switch variables, but not variables from other packages.
 Additionally, special boolean variables